hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

     + deep networks:
       + too small and not initialized sensibly
       + gradient die too fast because of small initialized weights
-  + these issues preenting from being successful for tasks, including vision and speech, where it would eventual be a big win
+  + these issues preventing from being successful for tasks, including vision and speech, where it would eventually  be a big win

 + A spectrum of machine learning tasks
   + Typical Statistics $\longleftrightarrow$ Artificial Intelligence